tweetledee/tweetledee/README.md

 Tweetledee
 ==========

-**A PHP library that provides an incredibly easy way to access Twitter data as JSON, pretty printed JSON, or RSS feeds**
+**A PHP library that provides an incredibly easy way to access Twitter data as JSON, pretty printed JSON, or RSS feeds by URL or standard command line syntax.**

-## Documentation Site
+## Documentation
 <a href="http://chrissimpkins.github.io/tweetledee
 ">http://chrissimpkins.github.io/tweetledee</a>

 ## Current Release
+ - <b>0.3.0</b> : You can now access Tweetledee from the command line locally or remotely via SSH and pipe the output to any application.
+Data is returned via the standard output stream when you access files with a terminal.
+Tweetledee will parse the parameters as standard command line switches.
+For single character parameters use short switches <code>-q</code> and for multiple character parameters use long switches <code>--user</code>.
+ - This feature requires PHP 5.3 or higher

+## Recent Changes
  - <b>0.2.9</b> : Added Twitter user lists RSS feeds <code>listsrss.php</code>, JSON <code>listsjson.php</code>, pretty printed JSON <code>listsjson_pp.php</code>

 ## In the Pipeline
+ - Add a caching mechanism to prevent users from exceeding the Twitter API rate limits
  - Add options for cross site request access control headers to all files (access Twitter data with client side JS)
- - Provide command line access to Twitter data & stream to standard out so that you can pipe your data to any application
  - Add user mentions data type (JSON and RSS feeds)
- - Add a file updater that you can run with SSH/CLI
+ - Add a file updater

 ## The 1.5 Minute Guide to a Successful Install
 **You will need the following**:
- - Access to a web server with PHP version 5.1.2 or higher (5.4 or higher for pretty printed JSON)
+ - Access via URL: PHP version 5.1.2 or higher (5.4 or higher for pretty printed JSON)
+ - Access via command line: PHP version 5.3 or higher (5.4 or higher for pretty printed JSON)
- - libcurl installed on your web server (provides cURL - http://curl.haxx.se/libcurl/)
+ - libcurl installed (provides cURL - http://curl.haxx.se/libcurl/)
  - A <a href="https://dev.twitter.com/apps/new">Twitter application account</a> from which you will obtain the:

 	1) consumer key